-New York is, infamously, the city that never sleeps.
-And those doing a whirlwind tour of the city shouldn’t sleep either.
-If you’ve only got 24 hours in the Big Apple, it’s possible to get a pretty good taste of the city — you’re just going to need a lot of coffee.
-Start out early in the morning uptown and then work your way down to the southernmost tip of Manhattan by the time you leave.
-This itinerary includes some must-see New York classics alongside newer hangs where the locals actually spend time and where visitors can get an authentic feel of New York life.
-On your marks, get set, go!
+New York City is infamously the city that never sleeps, and those doing a whirlwind tour of the city shouldn’t sleep either.
+If you only have 24 hours in the Big Apple, it’s possible to get a pretty good taste of it – you’re just going to need a lot of coffee.

 Start early with old New York